 Narendra Modi consoles Jayalalithaa's close aide Sasikala Natarajan as she mourns the leader's death.

 Prime Minister Narendra Modi pays his tribute to Jayalalithaa.
+The Indian flag flies at half-mast.

 The crowd at Rajaji Hall in Chennai.